Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 and
 <code>(x) <span style="background-color: PaleGreen">y</span></code>.

-When the AST position is on a delimiter, difftastic can either consider the delimiter novel, or unchanged.
-This is similar to the AST atom case.
+When the s-expression position is on a delimiter, difftastic can either consider the delimiter novel, or unchanged.
+This is similar to the s-expression atom case.

 ```
                START